 Our son has already benefited from the better understanding we have of him as a result of the experiences shared by adults with FASD.
 They are awesome role models.

 This list is a work in progress…and will be updated regularly.
 We really admire the courage, caring and leadership it takes for people to share their experiences in this way.
 We always welcome the chance to learn about the work of others with FASD who are using their experiences to help others – we know this list is only the tip of the iceberg.

-Lee Harvey-Heath is an adult with FASD.
+Lee Harvey-Heath is the chair of the National FASD Advisory Committee.
 Check out his Diagnosed with Fetal Alcohol Spectrum Disorder (FASD).
-Lee founded FASD Devon and Cornwall and FASD Through My Eyes dedicated to helping people understand FASD.
+Lee founded FASD Devon and Cornwall dedicated to helping people understand FASD.
 Here he has a message for FASD superheroes who might be getting bullied.
-Love this guy and his optimism!
+Love his optimism!